-JEREMY HANEMAN is a conductor and musical director who specialises in choral and operatic repertoire.
 He is the Co-Director of Together Productions, a company that produces ground-breaking work using music and the arts to inspire social change.
+Jeremy is the director of Singing For Our Minds, a ground-breaking leadership course for choral directors around positive mental health recently featured on BBC One morning TV.
 Jeremy was one of two British conductors invited to present their work at the World Symposium of Choral Music in 2020.
-Jeremy is musical director of six choirs in London and the South East.
+Jeremy is musical director of six ensembles in London and the South East and a trustee of the London Gay Men’s Chorus.

 Jeremy has run many workshops for the Royal Opera House on musicianship, choral conducting and vocal technique and he was the musical director and founder of the Royal Opera’s annual choral festival, FUSED that ran from 2011-2015.

-Jeremy has also conducted choirs in London including Morley College Choir (five years) where his predecessors include Michael Tippett and Gustav Holst, and he founded and continues to lead the multi-award winning choirs for Linklaters and Taylor Wessing, two major City law firms.
+Jeremy has also conducted choirs in London including Morley College Choir (five years) where his predecessors include Michael Tippett and Gustav Holst, and in 2013 he founded and continues to lead the multi-award winning choirs for Linklaters and Taylor Wessing, two major City law firms.
 Jeremy is also the musical director for One Day One Choir, a global annual movement for World Peace Day founded in 2014 that involves over a million singers from all around the world.
 Most recently Jeremy led the World Peace Day concert at the British Museum in London and he was the MD for June 2020 for the Global Song Circle, with guests the King's Singers.
+Jeremy was a visiting Professor of choral conducting at the Guildhall School of Music and Drama working with vocal and composition students for a season in 2018/19.

 Jeremy has been guest conductor for the Cambridge University Chamber Choir and he co-founded Cambridge choir Vox Cantab.
 Whilst at Cambridge he also conducted the Anima Singers and led a workshop for the Cambridge University Symphony Chorus.
-In London he has been the permanent conductor of the Amici Chamber Choir, Chorus Mundi and the London Gay Men’s Chorus (which he grew from 15 to 150 singers), as well as guest conductor for numerous ensembles including Highgate Choral Society, the Camerata of London Orchestra and Vision Opera.
+In London he has been the permanent conductor of the Amici Chamber Choir, Chorus Mundi and the London Gay Men’s Chorus (which he grew from 15 to 160 singers), as well as guest conductor for numerous ensembles including Highgate Choral Society, the Camerata of London Orchestra and Vision Opera.

-Jeremy has conducted concerts in venues such as the Royal Albert Hall, the Royal Festival Hall, the Royal Opera House and major venues and cathedrals across Europe, USA and Australia.
 Jeremy has also worked in Sweden where he conducted international choirs such as the prize-winning Manado State University Choir from Indonesia and the acclaimed Voces Nordicae from Stockholm.
 Jeremy delivered the inaugural choral singing workshop for the Royal Society of the Arts, demonstrating the power of choral singing to bring communities together.

 As a composer and arranger Jeremy has written/arranged works especially for choirs and theatre, including being composer in residence for Pleasure for Pleasure Theatre Company, in venues such as the New End Theatre, the National Portrait Gallery, the Royal Academy and for the British Council on tour in Florence and Rome.